ajlewis02/MLGroupProject/README.md

 ## Running The Code
 ## MNIST Conclusions
 # Flowers
+The Flower dataset containes images of the flower of different species and belonging to five different classes.
+This is a very famous dataset for image classification problem.
+Some of the important features of the dataset are -
+* Imagse size 180x180 pixels
+* Training dataset conatins 3540 images
+* The validation dataset contains 80 images
+* The test dataset contains 50 images

+The flowers can belong one of the following species:
+* daisy
+* dandelion
+* roses
+* sunflowers
+* tulip

 ## Data Preprocessing
+In order to start working with the dataset we performed the following steps:
+* Resized all the images to 180x180 just to be sure that all images are of the same size.
+* Added an augmentation technique called Random horizontal flip with deafult probability of 0.5.
+This states that the probability of the image being originaly or horizontally flipped is 0.5.
+This is done to add variation in dataset.
+* Transformed the images to a tenor.
+This will scale the pixel values of 0-255 in the range of 0-1 and will change the datatype from numpy array to a tensor.
+* Normalized the pixel values in between -1 to 1 by adding mean and deaviation of 0.5 to call channels.

 ## Model Design
+The model used for training this dataset was 3 convultion layes + 2 layer fully connected feed forward neural network.
+The model specification are as follows in the give order -
+-Convolution Network
+* Convolution layer 1 (in_channels=3, out_channels=12, kernel_size=3, stride=1, padding=1)
+* Batch normalization 2d (num_features=12)
+* ReLU activation after first convolution layer
+* Max pooling layer (kernel_size=2, stride=2)
+* Convolution layer 2 (in_channels=12, out_channels=20, kernel_size=3, stride=1, padding=1)
+* ReLU activation after second convolution layer
+* Convolution layer 3 (in_channels=20, out_channels=32, kernel_size=3, stride=1, padding=1)
+* Batch normalization 2d (num_features=32)
+* ReLU activation after third convolution layer

+- Fully connected Neural Network
+* Linear Layer with 90*90*32 = 259,200 inputs and 32 outputs
+* ReLU activation function after the first linear network
+* Linear Layer with 32 inputs and 5 outputs as the output classes are 5.
+* Tanh activation in the last layer.

 ## Trials
+We put this model through four different trials in order to test our pruning method.
+Each time the model was trained, it was trained for 600 epochs with learning rate (alpha) of 0.0001 and weight_decay of 0.00001.
+The batch size for all the trails were kept 32 for each of training, validation and test dataset.

 ### Unpruned Model

 ### Pruned Model
 ### Lottery Ticket
 ### Dynamic Pruning Model